culurciello/culurciello.github.io/_posts/2016-06-20-training-enet.markdown

  end
 ```

+This learning rate update was recommended by SangPil Kim.

 ENet V7 is a bit different.
 It removed all dilated and asymmetric convolutions and instead uses ResNet-like modules.
 ENet V7 model is here: